spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/creating_datamodels.rst

 ..................

-``DataModel.__init__`` constructs a new datamodel which optionally contains the provided `roman_datamodels.stnode.TaggedObjectNode`.
-This is used when `roman_datamodels.datamodels.open` constructs a new datamodel from an ASDF file which contains the serialized contents of the `roman_datamodels.stnode.TaggedObjectNode`.
+``DataModel.__init__`` constructs a new datamodel which optionally contains the provided `roman_datamodels._stnode.TaggedObjectNode`.
+This is used when `roman_datamodels.datamodels.open` constructs a new datamodel from an ASDF file which contains the serialized contents of the `roman_datamodels._stnode.TaggedObjectNode`.
 However this is less useful for pipeline and/or test code where no node contents are available as the produced datamodel will be invalid since it lacks all required attributes.